Old House Vs New House: Pros & Cons

 - A completely blank canvas to personalise and decorate

-Are there any disadvantages of buying a new build?
+Are there any disadvantages to buying a new build?

 Buying a new build home is becoming increasingly popular.
 They are particularly appealing to first time buyers who can utilise the government’s Help to Buy scheme.
 Despite the perks of new build properties, they do have some cons…